Web font optimisation

 }

-The list of Unicode ranges can be found here: https://en.wikipedia.org/wiki/Unicode_block
+You can see the list of Unicode ranges here:

-If we’re loading the font from an external Google Fonts link, we can specify the chosen subset in Google’s URL parameters, by adding the following QueryString:
+If we are loading the font from an external Google fonts link, we can specify the chosen subset in the Google URL parameters by adding the following QueryString:

 subset=cyrillic

-However, Google won’t always have the exact subset we request available, and it’s possible it may return a bigger font than we need.
-For that reason, I recommend always downloading and optimising it manually.
+However, Google does not always have the exact subset we ask for available and may return a larger font than necessary, so I recommend always downloading and optimizing it manually.

-The Latin character subset is always loaded by default, so we don’t need to specify it with subset=latin.
+The subset of Latin characters is always loaded by default, so it is not necessary to specify it with subset=latin.

-Out of the five existing font formats (WOFF2, WOFF, EOT, TTF and SVG), the WOFF2 format, developed by Mozilla, is the most recommended one, as it is currently compatible across all modern browsers and it doesn’t need additional compression.
-Nevertheless, we can add a font to support older browsers in the remaining formats.
+Of the five existing font formats (WOFF2, WOFF, EOT, TTF and SVG), the WOFF2 format , developed by Mozilla, is the most recommended, as it is currently compatible with all modern browsers and does not require additional compression.
+However, to support older browsers, the font can be added in the other formats.

-It is always best that EOT, TTF and SVG are sent compressed from the server (preferably with Brotli q11).
-The WOFF format only needs to be compressed occasionally, depending on each individual case, and when the file wasn’t generated using the optimal compression options.
+EOT, TTF and SVG formats are always best sent compressed from the server (preferably with Brotli q11).
+The WOFF format only needs compression sometimes, depending on the case and when the optimal compression options have not been used to generate the file.

-Set the correct download order for the various font formats
+Sets the correct loading order of the different source formats

-When we wish to support older Internet browsers, we must be mindful of the order in which fonts are added to the CSS, as the browser will employ the first compatible file it finds, regardless of whether it has the best compression or not.
-For that reason, the correct order would be WOFF2, WOFF, EOT, TTF and SVG.
-EOT should go before TTF, as Internet Explorer is also compatible with TTF, but only partially:
+When we want to support older browsers, care must be taken with the order in which fonts are added in the CSSsince the browser will use the first compatible file it finds, even if it does not have the best compression.
+Therefore, the correct order would be WOFF2, WOFF, EOT, TTF and SVG.
+EOT must come before TTF, since Internet Explorer also supports TTF but only partially:

 @font-face {